brimdata/zed/ppl/cmd/zar/README.md

 alongside each key?
 If we could, it seems we could do arbitrarily interesting things with this...

-## custom indexes: storing aggregations in an index
+## Custom indexes: Storing aggregations in an index

 Since everything is a zng file, you can create whatever values you want to go along with your index keys using zql queries.
 Why don't we go back to counting?